sdss/mangadap/docs/gettingstarted.rst

  * Emission-line properties and models
  * Spectral-index measurements

 It is important that you understand the procedures and algorithms used by the DAP to provide the data you're interested in if you are to trust their scientific usage.
-In addition to the information herein, please refer to the DAP Overview paper, `Westfall et al. (2019, AJ, 158, 231)`_, and Emission-Line Modeling paper, `Belfiore et al. (2019, AJ, 158, 160)`_.
+In particular, consult the DAP Overview paper, `Westfall et al. (2019, AJ, 158, 231)`_, the Emission-Line Modeling paper, `Belfiore et al. (2019, AJ, 158, 160)`_, and the :ref:`workflow`.

 .. note::

     This page is meant to provide a useful guide for how to get started with the DAP output data. *If anything is unclear to you then this page is not doing its job!*

     Please `Submit an issue`_ if you have any questions.